A flight number is simply a unique identifier for a flight.

 Two or more airlines enter into a codeshare agreement when they agree to market the same flight under the same flight number.

-Flight numbers can be changed for multiple reasons.
+Flight numbers can be changed for a couple of reasons:

 It’s generally not common for airlines to regularly change flight numbers, though.